Professor Drenten breaks down stereotypes of women on social media and in gaming

-For instance, in the gender handbook, I have two chapters.
-One is on body image and social media with things such as the “hastaggable body” and how social media is changing beauty ideals.
+For instance, in the gender and marketing handbook, I have two chapters.
+One is on body image and social media with things such as the “hashtaggable body” and how social media is changing beauty ideals.
 I have another chapter on gaming and gender issues in the gaming industry such as GamerGate in the gaming community, resulting in gender-based harassment.

 What trends have you found within your research?

 Traditionally you have women’s bodies portrayed in these media outlets which tends to skew white, very tall, very blond.
 Social media provides this space for average everyday women to post their pictures, and that’s wonderful for representation—but do we actually fall into that same trap, reproducing the same or new beauty ideals, like thigh gaps.